JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 ### Domain-Driven Files and Folders

 Instead of making a shared or common folder, put reused files at the root directory (or at the same level that you would place the shared folder).
+Avoid introducing structure that reflects the technology, and instead use your structure to reflect domain concepts.

 **Incorrect:**